tho1/notes/windows.md

     There should be a drop down list.
 Select the new one you created.
     Local Area Network 11.

-Now go back to the Local Network Connection 11.
+Step 6.
+Now go back to the Local Network Connection recently created.
 Check the general tab. check the IPv4 connectivity: Internet

+Step 7.
 Now ping outside.

 C:\WINDOWS\system32>netsh wlan stop hostednetwork
 The hosted network started.

 Reference